huggingface/hub-docs/docs/hub/datasets-data-files-configuration.md

 You can choose the data files to show in the Dataset Viewer for your dataset using YAML.
 It is useful if you want to specify which file goes into which split manually.

-You can also define multiple configurations (or subsets) for your dataset, and pass dataset building parameters (e.g. the separator to use for CSV files).
+You can also define multiple subsets for your dataset, and pass dataset building parameters (e.g. the separator to use for CSV files).

 See the documentation on [Manual configuration](./datasets-manual-configuration) for more information.